YNemokun/tictactoeAI/README.md

 ## Final Comments on AI Performance

   In a standard tic-tac-toe game, X will always go first and O will always play second.
 Since our min/max methods always choose the lowest position number with the min/max value (for example, X's first move will always be position 1 on an empty board, after it exhaustively goes through all possible games in tic-tac-toe), we randomize the first two moves to add more variability to games generated and to speed up the algorithm.
 We generated 1,000,000 games to get a great sampling.

   According to our graph, when AI plays as X and starts first, it never loses to O, the second player.
 Compared to random player, X-AI player has 40% more winning rate.

   On the bottom left of the pie charts, when X and O both play randomly, O only wins 28% of times.
 However, on the bottom right, where O is using the AI, O's losing rate (X's winning rate) successfully decreases from 59% to 7.8%.
 When two AI play against each other as on the top left, 30% more draws are generated than the pie chart on the left, when O is random.
 The O-AI player increases the difficulty for X-AI player to win.

-Further: dictionary: get random max/min
+  Our AI algorithm is proven to be effective, but there are still some space for improvement.
+As for now, the get_min/get_max method will only return the index of the first min value it encounters (for example, when both position 2 and position 6 has the lowest utility value 0, the get_min method will only return 2).
+We look forward to modifying this flaw so that when there are multiple mins/maxs, the algorithm is able to randomly pick one of them.

 ## Footnotes